anyscale/templates/templates/e2e-dspy-workflow/README.md

 **LM Comparison:**
 We will compare the finetuned model to the non-finetuned model, both with and without prompt optimization.
 We expect to see that the finetuned model does better on the synthetic devset compared to the testset, as it was trained on exactly that data.
-- 1B Non-finetuned
+- 1B Non-finetuned (Zero shot)
-- 1B Non-finetuned + Prompt Optimization
+- 1B Non-finetuned + Prompt Optimization (Few shot)
-- 1B Finetuned (last checkpoint)
+- 1B Finetuned (Finetuned, Zero shot)
-- 1B Finetuned (last checkpoint) + Prompt Optimization
+- 1B Finetuned + Prompt Optimization (Finetuned, Few shot)

 Note that we do not provide an eval set when finetuning, as the eval loss of a checkpoint isn't necessarily predictive of the downstream performance of the program.
 We use the last checkpoint by default.